saikiranece043/DBOperations/README_AGG.md

-# Performing Simple Aggregations on attributes
+# Performing Simple Aggregations On Attributes

 #### Examples to run the program